By Tony V. Zampella, designer of learning programs

 - He had a nervous breakdown.

-- He was defeated for speaker of the statehouse.
+- He lost election to speaker of the statehouse.

-- He was defeated for nomination for Congress before being elected.
+- He lost the nomination for Congress before being elected.

 - He lost renomination to Congress.